jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BigEndianByteIndexerUInt32.this[int].md

 `index` [System.Int32](https://docs.microsoft.com/en-us/dotnet/api/System.Int32 'System.Int32')

 The index of the byte to get or set.
-0 is the least significant byte from the underlying storage.

 Implements [this[int]](Jcd.BitManipulation.IByteIndexer.this[int].md 'Jcd.BitManipulation.IByteIndexer.this[int]')